fermyon/developer/content/cloud/quickstart.md

 - Go and check out how to [build a Spin application from scratch](develop)
 - Dive into learning more about the [Fermyon Cloud](fermyon-cloud)
 - Learn how to [delete your Spin application](delete)
+- Find known issues and file new ones with this [GitHub repository](https://github.com/fermyon/cloud-issues)